-Hiking in Slovenia might sound like the kind of activity undertaken by the very adventurous but, in reality, the country’s hiking trails are among the best marked and easiest to navigate in Europe.
+Hiking in Slovenia is a dream: the country’s hiking trails are among the best marked and easiest to navigate in Europe.
 There’s more than 7,000 km of trails, which offer everything from a leisurely day-long stroll to a strenuous ten-day hike.

 Although there’s no denying the popularity of certain regions there are still large swathes to be explored by those who want to see something a little different.
 There’s no better place to do this than in Slovenia in the summer months.

 Slovenia’s Alps are something of a find in the region.
 There are the same beautiful, breathtaking sceneries, the crisp air and blue skies, the glacial lakes that mirror the landscapes above them.

 What’s missing?
 The crowds you generally encounter in countries such as Switzerland or France.

 Travel to Slovenia is becoming increasingly popular but it’s still one of the quieter European destintaions.